Importing Content into RSpace

 Enter the path to your export that is located on the server.
 You will be provided with this path by the RSpace migration team.

 - A report will be generated, summarising what documents were imported, what global IDs were assigned to them, and any errors encountered.

 - All the data in the archive is imported into the Workspace of the user performing the import, and they become the document owner.

 - Documents are imported as ‘new’ documents and will not overwrite existing data.

 - Sharing information is lost on import, so documents need to be reshared on import.

 - Groups and user accounts are not automatically generated (since you might be importing into an installation that does not have those groups or users).

-See Migrating Data from Community or Test Server to Enterprise for more details.
+See Migrating Data from Community/Team/Test Server to Team/Enterprise for more details.